 You can learn why I recommend them on my MODG page.

 Maureen also has super great ideas in her book Catholic Homeschool Companion (Amazon).
-This book gets into the nitty gritty of how to include the spiritual life and training the will into every day: time savers, special children, Dads teaching, academic standards, and even diocesan requirements for sacramental preparation from parents have already fought these battles.
+This book gets into the nitty gritty of how to include the spiritual life and training the will into every day:

-Not only does she have several great books with good ideas about other books, she's also got Homeschool Connections where your children can take Catholic Online Homeschool classes - even for writing class, Spanish, French, and Latin.
+Not only does she have several books with good ideas about other books, she's also got Homeschool Connections where your children can take Catholic Online Homeschool classes - even for writing class, Spanish, French, and Latin.
 Super handy.

 The different homeschool companies have their own "out of the box" curriculum and I share several below, yet this section is for harder to find books or books you might not have thought of using.